CiscoDevNet/DNASpacesSDK-IOS/README.md

 * Go to Swift Packages
 * You will see OpenRoaming, such as its Version Rules and Location
 * Select OpenRoaming and click on  — below

+## Unable to install "App" error
+If you face this error, please check out this link: https://pspdfkit.com/guides/ios/current/knowledge-base/library-not-found-swiftpm/